 There is no better feeling than sitting by a roaring turf fire, pint in hand with a thick pair of woollen socks enclosed in well worn boots as you rest by the fire’s edge after an exhilarating day of adventuring.
 Why not soak up the atmosphere in one of these fall and winter-ready establishments below?

-Not visiting Ireland in winter?
+Not visiting Ireland in fall or winter?
 Don’t worry – pubs are an all-year-round experience.

 Situated in South Donegal and only a stone’s throw from Bundoran and Slieve League Cliffs, this delightful home-away-from-home boasts a gorgeous open fire and traditional Irish furnishings.
 A family-run pub, its endearing name is credited to its beautifully thatched roof – a sight in itself!
 On the first Wednesday of every month, you’ll find the locals gathered by the hearth for a few songs and a bit of storytelling.
 Feel free to join in!

 As the capital of Connemara, Clifden is bound to have a few pubs worth shouting about.
 By far, the most inviting is Lowry’s for both its history and its atmosphere.
 If you’re itching to catch some traditional (trad) Irish music on your travels you’re sure to find some here, with live music on offer seven nights a week.
 Believe it or not, a dental practice once operated in a back room of the public house – perfectly located for patrons to settle nerves and numb their pain before being seen to!